felixlopz/hubrise-test-task/content/docs/en/data.md

 1. Click the **Search by name or email** field and enter the text to search for.
 1. Select the search icon to filter the customer records.
 1. To clear the customer filer, remove all text from the **Search by name or email** field then select the search icon <InlineImage width="17" height="17">![Search icon](../images/061-search.png)</InlineImage>.

-1. To see full details of a customer, click the customer name.
+To see full details of a customer, click the customer name.
-1. To see full log file details of all requests effecting customers, click **View logs**.
-For more information see [Logs](/docs/data/#logs).
+To see full log file details of all requests effecting customers, click **View logs**.
+For more information, see [Logs](/docs/data/#logs).

+To create, edit or remove a customer lists, see [Customer Lists](/docs/customer-lists).

 ## Catalogs

-The **Catalogs** page displays the products offered in the selected Catalog.
+The **CATALOGS** page displays the products included in the selected Catalog.

-Connected apps that have access to your catalog can update the product list or import products into HubRise.
+Connected apps that have access to your HubRise catalog can pull its product list or push new products into it.
-For example, a connected EPOS would manage its catalog and transmit its information to HubRise.
+For example, a connected EPOS can push its product catalog into HubRise for an e-commerce website to use it.

-From the Catalogs page, you can view the catalogs imported into HubRise and the logs of the requests that made changes to the catalog.
+From the Catalogs page, you can view catalogs pushed into HubRise and logs of the requests that made changes to the catalog.

 ### View Catalog